EvidentSecurity/esp-sdk-java/README.md

 [![Gem Version](https://badge.fury.io/rb/esp-sdk-ruby.svg)](http://badge.fury.io/rb/esp-sdk-java)

-# This project is still a work in progress.
-Once it is ready for Beta testing, a beta release will be published to Maven Central.

 # esp-sdk-java

 The Evident Security Platform API (version 2.0) is designed to allow users granular control over their Amazon Web Service security experience by allowing them to review alerts, monitor signatures, and create custom signatures.